pskelsey/findOUT/README.md

 NOTE: When the app is loading the splash screen may disappear for a brief interval before the app loads - there is no need to try and load it again, just give it a few seconds.
 The GUI is 'responsive' and can be scaled to any size, however this will change the layout of the controls.

 ### Documentation
-A full guide on how to use the app to perform climate change risk assessments is provided in the [Documentation.md](https://github.com/pskelsey/4C-Lite-model/blob/master/docs/documentation.md)
+A full guide on how to use the app to build your own crop disease forecasting tool is provided in the [Documentation.md](https://github.com/pskelsey/findOUT/blob/master/docs/documentation.md)

 ### References
 [Skelsey, P. 2020.
 Forecasting risk of crop disease with anomaly detection algorithms.
 Phytopathology, in press.